portellam/VAC-Audio-Repeater-Manager/README_NOTES.txt

 * Presentation: Combination of Web-graph and Spreadsheet style representation of audio repeater layout.

 ## Gotchas
 * When using a physical KVM (Keyboard-Video-Mouse) switch which includes audio , there is a phenonmenon where audio playback will pause.
 This is observed when a KVM is between and/or switching PC inputs (ex: PC #1 -> PC #2).
-Audio will resume normall after a short moment.
+Audio will resume normally after a short moment.